laviva-cs/Alldit/README.md

 The statistics are stored in local MongoDB server, and the summaries are displayed for each list.

-Double click a word list, then you will enter the auditing environment.
-The questions are shown as the word being audited is hidden and replaced by *__??__*
+Double click a word list, then you will enter the dictation environment.
+The questions are shown as the word being dictated is hidden and replaced by *__??__*
 As you may also noticed, the variants, or the inflections of this word is also hidden.

 <p align="center">